-Probably many people today ask them selfs or consider moving to another country for various reasons.
-France is among the top destinations, alongside England and Germany for expats.
-They either leave due to financial difficulties and go looking for better paid work or go to take recognized studies.
-I’m sure in every country the accommodation process is different, I’m going to tell you how it’s going down here.
-France is not exactly a country that makes your life easy when you are new comer: the bureaucratic system is remarkably similar to the one in my home country Romania, and not in a good way: it is heavy, bushy and requires a lot of running around and patience to get the essentials papers you need.
+Are you considering a Relocation to France?
+Well you’re not alone.
+Relocation to France is among the top European destinations for expats, alongside England and Germany.
+They either leave to go looking for better paid work, to take recognized studies or simply to retire and enjoy the lovely Mediterranean weather.
+I’m sure in every country the accommodation process is different, I’m going to tell you how it was for us here.
+France is not exactly a country that makes your life easy when you are new comer: the bureaucratic system is remarkably similar to the one in my home country Romania, and not in a good way.
+It is lengthy, slow and requires lots of running around and patience to get the essentials papers you require.
 But let’s start with the beginning:

-- I am starting from the premise that you are leaving your country with a secured job already and you’re visa status is ok.
-If you go to any country without a clear source of income you have a good chance that you will just wander a little around and return to your country with your tail between your legs as soon as the money runs out.
+1.Cash and initial accommodation.
+I am starting from the premise that you are leaving your country with a secured job and your visa status is OK.
+If you go to any country without a clear source of income you have a good chance that you will just wander a little around and return to your home country as soon as the money runs out.
 First of all , make sure you take enough cash to survive a month or two until you find decent accommodation.
-Without 2000 EUR in your pocket, do not even think to head for the airport.
-Secondly, be sure to take your Identity Card, Passport (not necessarily in the EU, but it helps a lot), Birth Certificate in Original and be sure to make a translation and a legalized copy of it before you arrive , because here it costs around 50-60 euros to make a legal translation of this document; Marriage certificate, divorce certificate if you have , all translated, a few ID size pictures of you, and if the company will not provide accommodation (permanent or temporary) you should start to look for cheap hotels in the city.
-A hotel if booked in advance and for long term (one month or two) can be relatively inexpensive, costing 35-40 EUR per night.
+Without 2000 EUR in your pocket, do not even consider a relocation to France.
+Secondly, be sure to take your Identity Card, Passport, Birth Certificate in Original and be sure to make a translation and a legalized copy of it before you arrive.
+Here it costs around 50-60 euros to make a legal translation of this document; Marriage certificate, divorce certificates if you have , all translated, a few ID size pictures of you, and if the company will not provide accommodation (permanent or temporary) you should start to look for cheap hotels in the city.
+A hotel or guest room if it’s booked in advance and for long term (one month or two) can be relatively inexpensive, costing anywhere between 15 to 40 EUR per night.

 One and a half months ago, I was packing my baggage to go to the airport again, only this time I was not leaving to board a ship for 5 months, but to a new job and a new life.
 I explained in great detail why I wanted to quit sailing in the much controversial and popular own article “After six years at sea”, so after the last voyage I made the final decision to look for something to work on land.
 I have ill spoken a lot about our country Romania (and for good reasons considering that people are working for 300-400 EUR / month and the government is ripping you off on absolutely every step of the way!) and I have seen too many beautiful and civilized places in this world during my voyages to ever settle there, so the only option left for me was to become an expat and luck had it to be in Marseille.